Ohio State continues to operate with significantly reduced density in the on-campus workforce by continuing teleworking when possible.

-In coordination with colleges, departments and building facilities contacts, signage will be placed in high-density spaces, as appropriate, to guide foot traffic flow, remind people of safety practices and visually mark wait line spaces.
+In coordination with colleges, departments and building facilities contacts, signage has been placed in high-density spaces, as appropriate, to guide foot traffic flow, remind people of safety practices and visually mark wait line spaces.
 Use only approved signage available through UniPrint.

-Building usage and occupancy will be considered as part of signage planning efforts.
+Building usage and occupancy has been considered as part of signage planning efforts.

-Furniture in classrooms and common areas is being marked, arranged or removed to support safety practices, including physical distancing.
+Furniture in classrooms and common areas has been being marked, arranged or removed to support safety practices, including physical distancing.

 Cleaning schedules and supplies

 At least twice a day, the university is cleaning bathrooms and disinfecting high touch-point areas, including door handles, faucets, handrails and other commonly touched surfaces in high-traffic areas.

 Cleaning supplies will be provided for individuals by their college or unit to complete the below protocols:

 - Individual offices: Individuals will continue to be responsible for cleaning and disinfecting their own workstations.
 Employees will empty their own office desk-side trash and recycling bins into centrally located containers in order to limit foot traffic.